 2. School of “free upbringing”

 It was opened in Leipzig, in “Yasnaya Polyana” and several other places.
 This school implies that learning of any one particular craft or subject is inappropriate.
-There were no classes or curriculum in this school, but there were no time limits in the process of interaction between students and teachers.
+There were no classes or curriculum in this school and there were no time limits in the process of interaction between students and teachers.
 The defining reference point was the interest of students and their comprehensive development.
 Teachers set one goal – to provide students with the most complete picture of what is happening in the world.